Brown carbon: Influence on Earth's atmosphere

 Aerosols are one of the most important contributors to climate change in the atmosphere.
 Many of the particles suspended in the atmosphere originate from a multitude of sources.
 Some of these sources are natural and some of them are man-made.
 Most aerosols reflect sunlight, and some also absorb it.
 A lot of these nanoparticles cause severe health effects in addition to climate effects.
 There are many human activities that produce these particles.

 Black carbon particles (a component of soot) originating from combustion processes have been known for some time to absorb sunlight and warm the atmosphere, and pollution controls have been put into place to reduce their emissions and their effects.

 Brown carbon has attracted interest as a possible cause of climate change.
 This class of organic carbon, known for its brownish color, absorbs strongly in the ultraviolet wavelengths and less significantly going into the visible wavelengths.
 Types of brown carbon include tar materials from smoldering fires or coal combustion, breakdown products from biomass burning, a mixture of organic compounds emitted from soil, and volatile organic compounds given off by vegetation.
+The lifetime of brown carbon in the atmosphere can be longer than 23 hours with a recalcitrant fraction of 4 ± 2%, indicating its impact on climate.

 Black and brown carbon

 Brown carbon in relation to black carbon

-Simulation models suggest that brown carbon contributes about 19% of the total atmospheric absorption by aerosols, while 72% is attributed to black carbon and 9% is due to the coating effect of sulfate and organic aerosols on black carbon.
+Simulation models suggest that, brown carbon contributes about 19% of the total atmospheric absorption by aerosols, while 72% is attributed to black carbon and 9% is due to the coating effect of sulfate and organic aerosols on black carbon.
 It seems that brown carbon can play an important role in photochemistry and the hydrologic cycle, especially over regions dominated by biomass combustion.
 Therefore, brown carbon needs to be considered in global climate change simulations for a more accurate understanding.
+The relative fraction of carbonaceous aerosol emissions can be used to incorporate brown carbon into climate models.

 Mixture of black and brown

 Up to about 70% of light absorption is by black carbon.
-When Brown carbon is present independently it has nearly 15% potential to warm the atmosphere by absorbing light.
+When Brown carbon is present independently, it has nearly 15% potential to warm the atmosphere by absorbing light.